 If your child starts to like genital stimulation a bit too much, their behaviour could lead to medical complications.

-With girls, too much friction can lead to damage of the urinary tract and cause infections.
+With girls, too much friction can lead to damage to the urinary tract and cause infections.
 While in boys, aggressive stimulation can inflict pain.
 Either way, parental intervention may be required.

 If your child masturbates in public, try not to scold him.
 Instead, distract him with an activity that requires the use of his hands.
 Also, bored kids often turn to masturbation to pass time, but end up making it a habit.